The IELTS Task Response is 25% of your score for your essay. When your essay is marked, you are given a score for each of these criteria:

 So the key starting point for a high IELTS Task Response score is to fully answer the question.

-To understand the problems with this, we will look at a recent IELTS essay question (from a test in May 2019).
+To understand the problems with this, we will look at a real IELTS essay exam question.

 This is a question that several candidates reported they had problems with answering and when I queried how they answered it, many had written about the wrong thing.